12 million adolescent girls in India do not go to school because their parents can’t afford it, or they are needed to help with household work.

 Paying for fees, uniforms, books, and travel costs makes it easy for parents to keep their girls in school.

 Join The Spark, our community of monthly givers.
-For less than $28 a month, you can fund the scholarship of a girl.
+For less than a dollar a day, you can fund the scholarship of a girl.

 We run workshops so she is equipped to effectively manage her financial development, significant in sustainable poverty alleviation, while also starting to see herself as a citizen of a much broader world filled with opportunities.